LucyMcGowan/survivalpwr/README.md

 #>           power = 0.1289453
 #>     alternative = two.sided
 ```

+This indicates that this study is 41% powered to detect a hazard ratio
+of 1.2 with a two-sided test with a significance level of 0.05.

 Or alternatively, you can enter a target power to determine the sample
 size / number of events needed to obtain that power: